tlikonen/cl-just-getopt-parser/README.md

 ### Condition: `unknown-option`

-`getopt` function may signal this condition when it find an unknown condition.
+`getopt` function may signal this condition when it finds an unknown condition.
 Function `option-name` can be used to read option's name from the condition object.